RL Fine-Tuning Heals OOD Forgetting in SFT: More Details of Experimental Settings

 \subsection{Computational Resources and Setups}

 All our RL fine-tuning is implemented on 8xH100 GPUs.
 SFT utilizes 4xH100 GPUs, the learning rate is 1e-6, a mini batch size of 64, and cosine is used as the learning rate schedule.
 We use PPO with rollout 256 to fine-tune the model after supervised fine-tuning.
-The checkpoint for different checkpoints may vary slightly due to the precision or computational resources. \\
+The checkpoint for different checkpoints may vary slightly due to the precision or computational resources.
+We adjust the number of checkpoints of SFT from 400 to 1100 as we employ 4 H100 GPUs for SFT instead of 8 H800 in the original paper.

+We only use LLaMA with GeneralPoints as an example to do the checkpoint-wise analysis, as the checkpoint sweep across all models and tasks is prohibited due to computational constraints.
+For example, in RL stage, we need to use 4 H100 GPUs to train for 24 hours or 8 H100 GPUs to train for 12 hours for each single setting of [model, checkpoint, task].

+The decrease of ID performance is not due to an inadequate training issue in our RL setting, as we follow the same setup as~\cite{chu2025sftmemorizesrlgeneralizes}, \ i.e., we use 4 H100 GPUs to train 24 hours or 8 H100 GPUs to train 12 hours, depending on the availability of resources.
+Continued RLFT will lead to further decline for both ID and OOD performance.
+Such model deterioration of long-term RL training was also found by other researchers or practitioners.
+Therefore, we believe that there is no inadequate training problem.

+We run 1100 SFT checkpoints in total for LLaMA-3.2-11B-Vision, 800 SFT checkpoints for Qwen-2.5-7B.
+Because both checkpoints are the boundaries for two models, the boundaries may change slightly with each run, and then 15 RL checkpoints for both of them.

 For more details, please refer to the supplementary material.